Rule 5101:4-4-31 | Food assistance: anticipating income.

 (c) When there is no scheduled interval between billings, the expense may be averaged forward over the period the expense is intended to cover.

-(d) Whether expenses are averaged forward between scheduled billings or averaged forward over the period the expense is intended to cover, deductions shall not be limited to the certification period in which the bill was received.
+(d) Whether expenses are averaged forward between scheduled billings or averaged forward over the period the expense is intended to cover, deductions are not to be limited to the certification period in which the bill was received.
 When the expense is incurred on an ongoing basis, it may be deducted on an ongoing basis.

 (e) "One-time-only" expenses may be averaged over the entire certification period in which they are billed when they are verified at the time of certification.